satyy/bloom-filter-app/README.md

 # Bloom-Filter-App
 -- Implementaion of `Bloom Filter` datastructure.
--- Showcase use of implemented bloomfilter to do lookup on a list of elements loaded from file on application startup.
+-- Use of implemented bloomfilter to do lookup on a list of elements loaded from file on application startup.

 ## About Bloomfilter
 Bloom filter is a probabilistic datastructure which gives only one piece of information, True or False based on whether the key is member of set or not.
 It’s an incredibly space efficient datastrucuture that is often used as a first line of defense in high performance caches.